Overview

 In November 2024, we published a Project Specification Consultation Report (PSCR), the first stage of the RIT-T. The PSCR details the identified need to comply with reactive margin requirements at Beryl.

-We consider that non-network solutions that can provide dynamic and static reactive support may be able to assist with meeting the identified need.
+In the PSCR we considered non-network solutions that can provide dynamic and static reactive support may be able to assist with meeting the identified need.
 We received Expression of Interest (EOI) responses from two parties regarding non-network solutions.
-At this stage, we are considering both responses to be confidential.
+Both parties requested confidentiality and consequently we have not published their responses on our website.

 Next Steps